ExpressVPN Review Summary

 ExpressVPN has cordially extended reduced prices to Restore Privacy readers.
 Without using the exclusive discount below, the cheapest you can get ExpressVPN for is $8.32 per month.

 However, through this discount link, you can now get ExpressVPN for $6.67 per month, which drops the VPN price significantly.
+(You’ll see the discount applied on the checkout page.)

 Below are the ExpressVPN prices when you use the discount: